maxkurze1/mett-eagle/mett-eagle/doc/mett-eagle.md

 # Mett Eagle

-Mett Eagle is an L4 server that provides serverless function execution.
-Clients can upload serverless functions and invoke them.
+Mett Eagle is an L4 server that provides a serverless function platform.
+Clients of this server can upload serverless functions and invoke them via ipc.

 # Multithreading